ballerina-platform/ballerina-dev-website/community.md

    </div>
 </div>

+## Report issues

+Report an issue/bug in the below GitHub repos and tell us if you hit a bump on the road.
+We want to fix all bugs!

+   - compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
+   - language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
+   - website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.
+   - security flaw: send an email to security@ballerina.io.
+For details, see the <a href="https://ballerina.io/security/">security policy</a>.

+## Help us grow

+Getting a language established is like getting a new religion going.
+If you like the experience so far, help us to spread the word.

+- Start by starring the <a href="https://github.com/ballerina-platform/ballerina-lang">main GitHub repo</a>.
+Thank you!
+- Follow us on Twitter: <a href="https://twitter.com/ballerinalang">@ballerinalang</a>.
+Tweet with the "#ballerinalang" hashtag.
+- Share the wealth by publishing your Ballerina module on <a href="https://central.ballerina.io">Ballerina Central</a>.
+- Buzz us on <a href="mailto:contact@ballerina.io">contact@ballerina.io</a> if you want to organize a local meetup or hackathon.
+WSO2 will get right on it and help with presentation/training content, logistics, swag, and some funds for munchies.

 <!-- ## Want to be kept up-to-date?

 We run an announcement-only, no-marketing-spam mailing list that we will use to inform you of new releases and similar relevant information.
 If you’d like to join please submit the form below: